Integrated Sustainability Governance

-Minerva is committed to adding value for our clients by incorporating ESG factors into its stewardship decision-support services.
-Our Say on Sustainability service enables investors to integrate their ESG and Stewardship strategies at AGM time.
+Minerva adds value to our clients’ voting strategies by directly incorporating ESG factors into the heart of the process.
+Our Say on Sustainability research and voting guidelines enable investors to integrate their ESG and Stewardship strategies at AGM time.

 Say on Sustainability provides timely and insightful analysis of sustainability governance which can be included in voting policy and guidelines.

 ESG and sustainability risks have long been shown to have material impact on company success.

 Understanding how investee companies are addressing the risks and opportunities associated with environmental, social and governance issues is therefore critical to the identification of portfolio leaders and laggards.

 The Say on Sustainability framework rates global companies on an A-F scale based on six pillars of good sustainability and ESG governance disclosure, including GHG data.

 These Minerva framework was developed and launched in 2013 after of comprehensive review of the world’s leading academic papers, together with legal, regulatory and independent sustainability disclosure initiatives.

 Our expert team identified the critical features of good sustainability governance which support superior company performance.